Slovakia

 Amended definition of dependent work

-Impact date: 1 January 2026 An amendment to the Slovak Labor Code changes the definition of dependent work (i.e. an employment relationship, distinct from other forms of work such as self-employment or business contracts) by removing the requirement that the work must be performed “during working hours determined by the employer”.
+Impact date: 1 January 2026 An amendment to the Slovak Labour Code changes the definition of dependent work (i.e. an employment relationship, distinct from other forms of work such as self-employment or business contracts) by removing the requirement that the work must be performed “during working hours determined by the employer”.
 This means that even if a worker sets their own schedule, the relationship can still be classified as dependent work.

-This legislative change is a response to the provisions of the Labor Code commonly used in practice, which allow employees a certain degree of autonomy in organizing their working time (e.g., flexible working hours) or scheduling work (e.g., home-based work, telework).
+This legislative change is a response to the provisions of the Labour Code commonly used in practice, which allow employees a certain degree of autonomy in organizing their working time (e.g., flexible working hours) or scheduling work (e.g., home-based work, telework).
 The change will also ensure that in determining the nature of the relationship, more emphasis is placed on the full circumstances rather than on the specific time at which the work is carried out.

 Employer implications/action needed Employers should review their arrangements with self-employed contractors to ensure that they are properly classified as such.

-Employer risk In practice, this legislative change means there is a greater risk of the labor inspectorate making a finding of illegal employment.
+Employer risk In practice, this legislative change means there is a greater risk of the labour inspectorate making a finding of illegal employment.
 If an employer enters into a commercial contract for cooperation with a sole trader, the adjustment of working hours in such a contract and the agreement that the self-employed person may perform work at their own discretion will no longer be sufficient to exclude this relationship from the definition of dependent work.
-The fine imposed by the labor inspectorate for violating the prohibition of illegal employment ranges from: €2.000 to €200.000 (at least €5.000 in the case of the illegal employment of two or more individuals).
+The fine imposed by the labour inspectorate for violating the prohibition of illegal employment ranges from €4,000 to €200,000, and in the case of two or more persons, at least €8,000.

 Changes to statutory entitlements and mandatory contributions